Updated on June 25, 2021

-Assuming you have done everything right with your Apple Music subscription and settings, yet the issue remains, then proceed the next step – force the Apple Music app to close and then restart it.
-This is usually the first step when it comes to troubleshooting an app that freezes, won't respond or has serious performance issues.
+Assuming you have done everything right with your Apple Music subscription and settings, yet the issue remains, then proceed to the next step – force the Apple Music app to close and then restart it.
+This is usually the first step when it comes to troubleshooting an app that freezes, won't respond, or has serious performance issues.

 To force-quit Apple Music App on iPhone or iPad:

 On iPhone or iPad with no Home button from the Home screen (iPhone X or later; iPad with iOS 12 or later), swipe up from the bottom edge of the screen and pause in the middle of the screen.